front-end-intermediate/Hooks/README.md

 };
 ```

-This technique is useful if you need custom validation or formatting, because you can do both in the handleChange function.
+This technique is useful if you need custom validation or formatting because you can do both in the handleChange function.

 Don’t want the user to type numbers?
-Strip out the numbers before updating the state:
+Strip out the numbers using `replace(<regex>)` before updating the state:

 ```js
 const NoNumbersInput = () => {